SunnyBasion/CSP451-CheckPoint1-SunnyBasion/README.md

    cd CSP451-Checkpoint1-SunnyBasion
 ****
 ## License
-This project is for education purposes.
+This project is for educational purposes.